Desconocido502/core-code-from-scratch-readme/README.md

 # Wednesday 27-04-2022

-## Simple Pig Latin exercise
+## Valid Parentheses exercise

-<p align="justify">Move the first letter of each word to the end of it, then add "ay" to the end of the word.
-Leave punctuation marks untouched.</p>
+<p align="justify">Write a function that takes a string of parentheses, and determines if the order of the parentheses is valid.
+The function should return true if the string is valid, and false if it's invalid.</p>

 <p align="justify"></p>